Discount Points Calculator.

 Some lenders also offer negative points which are an upfront cash payment (usually used to help cover closing costs) coupled with a higher interest rate on the loan.
 Loans advertised as having no closing costs typically come with negative points.

 Are you shopping for a home loan?
-Today's Ashburn mortgage rates with points are shown beneath the calculator.
+Today's Cambridge mortgage rates with points are shown beneath the calculator.

 Loan Basics Amount